 In March, one did.
 More than 400 people applied for it.

 American Girl’s executive editor Jennifer Hirsch, who hired Croker, says nearly all the job applicants had master’s degrees and about a third had or were working toward a doctorate.
 Croker stood out because of her ability to articulate what the brand meant to her, and she cinched it after submitting a six-page written assignment given to finalists for the position on short notice.

 “The quality of Tessa’s insights, analysis, and writing was outstanding and exactly what the company was seeking,” Hirsch says.

 American Girl typically releases one historical and several contemporary characters every year, and its editorial, research, and design teams are steadily working on several new characters, outfits, books, and products for existing dolls and characters at the same time.

-The company has introduced 16 historical character dolls since 1986.
-The characters are fictional, but the events in their stories and associated products are informed by actual events.
+The company has introduced 16 historical characters dolls since 1986.
+The characters are fictional, but the events in their stories and associated products are informed by actual historical events.
 In addition to fact-checking manuscripts, updating social media, and checking to make sure store displays are accurate, Croker researches characters’ names to ensure that they are true to their period.